 The TriRock Relay

 For those who prefer to race one element of the triathlon TriRock is offering a relay division.
-Relay teams will consist of three (3) members, each member will complete one segment of the event and “pass the baton” to the next member in the Transition Zone.
+Relay teams will consist of two to three members, each member will complete one segment of the event and “pass the baton” to the next member in the Transition Zone.
 There are no age groups for the relay division, all relay racers will compete for the fastest overall time.

 The AquaBike program gives athletes the opportunity to compete in a category where they will complete the swim and bike portions of the race, while omitting the run leg of the race.
 We are offering AquaBike categories for both the Sprint and Olympic distances.
 Please note: there are no relay options available for these events.
 They are individual only events.